-It determines whether the path we embark on, guided by our personal beliefs and convictions, will lead us to develop honorable character that will support our leadership or will lead us to develop character flaws that will undermine it.
+It determines whether the path we embark on, guided by our personal beliefs and convictions, will lead us to develop an honorable character that will support our leadership or will lead us to develop character flaws that will undermine it.

 There are four popular but erroneous beliefs many people have about leadership which in turn displays in their character.
-All four of these beliefs are centred around the fact that only some people are leaders and they are superior to other people:
+All four of these beliefs are centered around the fact that only some people are leaders and they are superior to other people: